aswin1689/FAANG-InterviewPrep-FrontEnd/ApproachAndPatterns.md

 # Patterns

 ## Linked List
-* Slow and Fast pointer - is list circular / has loop,
+* Slow and Fast pointer - is list circular / has loop, is list palindrome
 * Two pointer - delete nth node from list,
-* If you don't know length of linked list and to go to center of the list, use Slow and fast pointers.
+* If the length of linked list is unknown and if we need to traverse to the center of the list, use Slow and fast pointers.

 ## Array
 * Two pointer technique - move zeroes,